-Paul Poiret, the famous early 20th century fashion designer, introduced a line based on the Ballet Russes' Sheherazade which featured a long tunic worn over harem pants.
-The loose style pants eventually found their way into women's wardrobes as hostess or palazzo pants, sometimes worn at the beach.
+- Paul Poiret, the famous early-20th-century fashion designer, introduced a line based on the Ballet Russes' Sheherazade which featured a long tunic worn over harem pants.
+This loose style of pants eventually found its way into women's wardrobes as hostess or palazzo pants, sometimes worn at the beach.
 They became quite popular in the 1930s and were seen on fashion icons like Coco Chanel and Katharine Hepburn.

-The later 20th century saw an explosion of trouser styles for men and women.
-Though men's dress pants have changed little since the 1930s, it is not unusual to see men wearing shorts, a type of pants once worn only by children.
-Jeans evolved from practical work garments to the symbol of outsider fashion, to the classic garment no one can be without.
+- The later 20th century saw an explosion of trouser styles for men and women.
+Though men's dress pants have changed little since the 1930s, today it is not unusual to see men wearing shorts, a type of pants once worn only by children.
+Jeans have evolved from practical work garments to the symbol of outsider fashion to the classic garment no one can do without.

-Trousers became acceptable dress and business wear for women by the late 1970s, with pants suits worn by women in high positions.
+- Trousers became acceptable formal and business wear for women by the late 1970s, with pantsuits worn by women in high positions.

-In the mid 20th century, women's pants generally featured a side zipper.
-Social norms of the 40's and 50's dictated a feminine modesty that seemed threatened by the easy removal made possible by front zip slacks.
-Side zippers also created a smoother line in the form fitting slacks of the day.
-Front zippered jeans can appear and feel bulky.
+- In the mid 20th century, women's pants generally featured a side zipper.
+Social norms of the 1940s and 1950s dictated a feminine modesty that seemed threatened by the easy removal enabled by front-zip slacks.
+Side zippers also created a smoother line in the form-fitting slacks of the day.
+Front-zippered jeans can appear and feel bulky.

 Types of Pants

 Capri Pants were introduced by Sonja de Lennart in 1948.
-Named after her favorite vacation spot, the fitted mid calf length pants became an instant classic worn by Audrey Hepburn and Grace Kelly.
-Laura Petrie, the female lead on the Dick Van Dyke Show played by Mary Tyler Moore wore Capri pants in her role as an early 1960s housewife.
+Named after her favorite vacation spot, the fitted mid-calf-length pants became an instant classic worn by Audrey Hepburn and Grace Kelly.
+Laura Petrie, the female lead on the Dick Van Dyke Show played by Mary Tyler Moore, often wore capri pants in her role as an early 1960s housewife.
 TV wives had, until that time, usually worn skirts or dresses.

-Gauchos are loose, skirt-like pants with just below the knee hems, and look well paired with boots.
+Gauchos are loose, skirt-like pants with just-below-the-knee hems that look well paired with boots.

 Daisy Dukes are very short shorts.

-Cut-offs are jeans that have been re-cut into shorts, usually without a finished hem.
+Cut-Offs are jeans that have been cut into shorts, usually without a finished hem.

 Pedal Pushers appeared on the August 28, 1944 cover of Life Magazine.
-Shortened Capri's or lengthened shorts, Pedal Pushers, also called Clam Diggers, end just below the knee, convenient for bike riding or clam digging.
+Shortened capris or lengthened shorts, pedal pushers (also called clam diggers) end just below the knee and are convenient for bike riding or clam digging.
 They are very similar to knickerbockers.

-Knickerbockers are a form of kike pants or golf pants ending just below the knee with a fastener and were usually worn by boys or men.
+Knickerbockers are a form of bicycle pants or golf pants ending just below the knee with a fastener.
+They were usually worn by boys or men.

 Bell Bottoms, popular in the 1960s counterculture movement, widen into a bell just below the knee and came in high or low waisted styles.